amakukha/tmg/README.md

    in RAM by default
  - figure out how to use LR-parsing builtins, contributed by Johnson and Aho, but not documented in the Manual
- - detect undefined identifiers (this was done by assembler in the original implementation)
  - achieve self-compilation in a single phase (very hard).

 The language itself is extremely spartan and could be improved by addition of